astronomer/docs/astro/best-practices/manage-resources.md

 - [Terraform provider](https://www.astronomer.io/docs/astro/terraform-provider).
 Terraform is an industry-standard tool for managing infrastructure as code (IaC).
 With the provider, you can use Terraform to automate, templatize, or programmatically manage Astro environments.
 For example, you can automate creating Workspaces and Teams based on existing resources.
 Astronomer recommends this approach in general but especially for teams in organizations where Terraform is already in use.
 - [Astro API](https://www.astronomer.io/docs/api).
 The API enables you to create or update resources such as Organizations, Deployments, Clusters, Deploys, and Workspaces.
 An Organization API token is required.
 You can [download the OpenAPI spec](https://www.astronomer.io/docs/api#download-openapi-specifications) for easy configuration of tools such as Postman and Swagger.
 Astronomer recommends the API for Python-centric use cases.
 - [Deployment files](https://www.astronomer.io/docs/astro/manage-deployments-as-code).
 You can configure Deployments programmatically using Deployment files, which you can generate automatically from existing Deployments.
 You can standardize Deployment configuration for specific use cases using Deployment template files, which you can also generate automatically from existing Deployments.
+Astronomer recommends this approach when automating Deployment management at scale.

 :::info